GustavoHennig/Avalonia.SpellChecker/README.md

 ## Features

 - **Real-time Spell Checking**: Misspelled words are highlighted as the user types.
-- **Custom Dictionaries** (TODO): Add or manage custom words for specific languages.
+- **Custom Dictionaries**: Add (or manage WIP) custom words for specific languages.
 - **Context Menu Integration**: Provides suggestions for misspelled words in a context menu.
-- **Customization** (WIP): Developers can modify styles for underlining and other text decorations for incorrect words.
+- **Customization**: Developers can modify styles for underlining and other text decorations for incorrect words.
+- **Works with native Avalonia TextBox**: The library is minimally intrusive, integrating seamlessly with text control.
 - **Support for Multiple Languages**: Allows the use of different language dictionaries simultaneously.